-The Board has adopted an Investment Policy Statement, which provides a framework for the management of LACERA's investments.
-This Statement establishes LACERA's investment policies and objectives, and defines the principal duties of the Board, investment staff, investment managers, master custodian, and consultants.
+The Board's adopted Investment Policy Statement provides a framework for the management of LACERA's investments.
+It establishes LACERA's investment policies and objectives and defines the principal duties of the Board, investment staff, investment managers, master custodian, and consultants.